-The Chairman is responsible for running and co-ordinating Committee meetings and ensuring that The Club Constitution and Rules are adhered to within those meetings.
+The Chairman is responsible for running and co-ordinating Committee meetings and ensuring that the club’s Constitution and Rules are adhered to within those meetings.

-He/She should also assist and guide the Executive Committee, liase with governing bodies, associates and other in order to enhance the running and development of the club and advise and deal with club matters as and when required taking on specific tasks within the club structure.
+They should also assist and guide the Executive Committee, liase with governing bodies, associates and others in order to enhance the running and development of the club as well as advise and deal with club matters as and when required, taking on specific tasks within the club structure.

-To assist the Chairman with his/her role in co-ordinating the Executive Committee, to advise and deal with club matters as and when required and also take on specific roles within the club structure.
+To assist the Chairman with their role in co-ordinating the Executive Committee; to advise and deal with club matters as and when required whilst also taking on specific roles within the club structure.